HEALTH CARE MANAGEMENT PROGRAM

-Classes start on the first Wednesday in April and continue for five weeks.
+Classes start on Wednesday, May 11 and continue for four weeks.

 There are no educational or management experience requirements for admission.
 However, to gain the full value of the program, the applicant should have the reading speed and time to cover 30 to 75 pages of case work and articles each week.
 In addition, the analysis of the cases often requires the use of basic math skills.

 The fee for the program is $300.
-This includes all cases, article reprints, and class refreshments.
+This includes all cases, article reprints.
 Each participant will be given an invoice for their organization.

 To apply for enrollment in our next session,